 Exploring the world of work in an era of significant change

-Established in 2007, the Centre for Work, Organisation and Wellbeing has more than 20 core academic staff, with research expertise in health and safety; employee voice; collectivism; emotion; equity, gender and diversity; wellbeing; and the management of human capital at work.
+Established in 2007, the Centre for Work, Organisation and Wellbeing has more than 25 core academic staff, with research expertise in diversity at work; employee voice at work; emotion at work; managing change at work; the future of work; and wellbeing at work.

 There is considerable debate at present in both the academic world and the wider community over the direction of work and the desirability of developments both for work and life outside of work.
 A major part of this debate is also influenced by the globalisation of work, the impact of new technologies, and the shift of skills and knowledge development to low cost labour countries.
 Detailed empirical and theoretical work that investigates these claims is what’s needed to assist organisations self-evaluate and transform successfully in light of such challenges.